Top

-Why Atheism is Important
+Why atheism is important

 The idea of gods is bad for society, because it spreads irrational dogma that causes good people to do bad things.
 This affects three practical areas of our lives: the quest for knowledge, treating people fairly, and civic society.